Material Topics – Focus

 Responsibilities and resources

 At Clariant, the Corporate Sustainability & Regulatory Affairs (CSRA) department supports businesses with strategic and operational activities, for example, by providing input on product screenings and customer requests.
-The corporate Environmental Safety and Health Affairs (ESHA) unit, whose head reports to the (EC), is encompassed in CSRA.
+The corporate Environmental Safety and Health Affairs (ESHA) unit, whose head reports to the Executive Committee (EC), is encompassed in CSRA.
 For 2021, a reorganization will put ESHA in Group Operational Excellence, which will increase synergies and ensure continuous focus and attention from the EC on the topic.
 Specialized ESHA teams within the different Business Units and country organizations are responsible for managing environmental protection and resources.
 While they set and monitor the standards, the full operational responsibility lies with each site, which also nominates a responsible person for day-to-day operational ESHA topics.

 The total amount of ESH investments in 2020 was about CHF 31.7 million, including CHF 12.7 million for environmental protection.
 The expenditures for ESH protection in operative facilities amounted to over CHF 133.8 million in 2020, of which CHF 74.0 million were spent on environmental protection.